Qatar Travel Advice

 Driving in Qatar is the foremost risk when visiting this country, with many vehicles speeding and having little consideration for others on the road.
 Be careful when travelling; wear a seatbelt and adhere to the rules of the road.
 Poor lighting can cause accidents as some drivers do not adhere to good driving practices and standards.

-If you are involved in an accident, move the vehicle off the main road if possible and do not leave the scene as it is considered a criminal offence.
+The best travel advice for Qatar is, if you are involved in an accident, move the vehicle off the main road if possible and do not leave the scene as it is considered a criminal offence.
 Please note that some people have been deported due to road accidents.

 There is a risk of piracy within the coastal region and the Persian Gulf, prominent near to the islands of Abu Masa and the Tunbs.